WolframResearch/CSSTools/ForDevelopers.md

         		If[FailureQ[value], value, Missing["Not supported."]]
         	]
         ...

+    In the above code the functions `tooManyTokensFailure` and `parseLength` were used and come from the CSSPropretyInterpreter.wl package (publicly exposed).

 3. Add to the CSSPropertyData to define the initial and inherited CSS values.

     _Somewhere within CSSPagedMedia3.wl_